CaptainExtremis/8by8-challenge-beta/Home.md

 A: This project used a NodeJS workflow along with Docker, Vercel, and Supabase.

 Q: Can anyone contribute?
 A: Yes!
-Please see our [Contributing](stackedit.io/)
+Please see our [Contributing](stackedit.io/bestpractices) guide on how to add to our project.
 ## Table of contents
 1. Getting Started
 2. How to Contribute
+3. Architecture
+4. Deployment

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxMTkxMzI5LDE1NDU2ODQxMTksLTEzOT
-c2ODE4NjFdfQ==
+eyJoaXN0b3J5IjpbLTM1MDc5ODYxMywxNTQ1Njg0MTE5LC0xMz
+k3NjgxODYxXX0=
 -->